richardkazuomiller/concatenator/README.md

 #Concatenator

 Concatenates the contents of a directory.
-This is useful for loading frontend JavaScript files, html templates, or any other group of files in a directory.
+This is useful for loading frontend JavaScript files, html templates, CSS, or any other group of files in a directory.

+##Install

+npm install concatenator

 ##concatenator.concat_dir(path,options,callback)